Tamarisk

 About This Species

-Tamarisk is a shrub-like tree, also known as ‘salt cedar’.
-The term ‘salt cedar’ comes from its ability to release salt from its leaves, which prevents the growth of any native vegetation within its range.
+Tamarisk (salt cedar) is a shrub-like tree native to Europe and Asia.
+It’s other known common name of ‘salt cedar’ comes from its ability to release salt from its leaves, which prevents the growth of any native vegetation within its range.
 A single tree can produce hundreds of thousands of seeds.
 Tamarisk prefers moist soil located in pastures and rangelands, waste areas, drainages, streambanks, rivers, near lakes, and coastal areas.

 How to Identify